DataDog/integrations-core/couchbase/README.md

 # Further Reading

-To get a better idea of how (or why) to integrate your Redis servers with Datadog, check out our [blog post](https://www.datadoghq.com/blog/monitoring-couchbase-performance-datadog/) about it.
+To get a better idea of how (or why) to integrate your Couchbase cluster with Datadog, check out our [blog post](https://www.datadoghq.com/blog/monitoring-couchbase-performance-datadog/) about it.